FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_4_execution.typ

 database.
 We will now use this feature to measure the performance of PostgreSQL with different scales.
 We will use the same scale factors for the virtual cluster and the host cluster.

+== Functionality Testing -- CRD conflict

+In this section, we will evaluate the functionality of `vcluster` by testing whether it can solve the @crd version conflict problem.
+We will not use a @crd that corresponds to any current application, but rather a @crd that is minimal and easy to understand.